UniversalDataTool/udt-format/interfaces/text_entity_recognition.md

       }
     ],

-    // The regex that captures a single word "wordSplitRegex": "[a-zA-ZÀ-ÿ]+"
+    // Optional: The regex that captures a single word "wordSplitRegex": "[a-zA-ZÀ-ÿ]+"
   },
   "samples": [